tcvieira/IA368-DD-012023/assingments/05/article-slides.md

 # 5. Basic Doubts

-1. thess approaches is suitable in what cenarios?
+1. these approaches is suitable in what cenarios?
    1. bigger documents or smaller documents
    2. as a way to improve indexing time